kiba/Writings/fac/chp2_fucking_landlubbers.md

 In any case, it led to a series of unlikely events that forced me to depart via shuttle.
 I was planning to land on its moon, look for ice and propellent, and then mine it.

-Now the colonyship got no fuels in orbit to move, never mind land.
+Now the colony ship got no fuels in orbit to move, never mind land.

 Fucking landlubbers.

-I unstrapped myself from my crash couch, then made my way to the cargo bay
+I unstrapped myself from my crash couch, then made my way to the cargo bay.

 Thankfully, the bay was full of equipment that I can use to jumpstart an industrial economy, from the extreme basic of simply smelting the metals.
-I also had a storage of 'vitamins', which I needed to use wisely or otherwise I am going to run out of control units.
+I also have a storage of 'vitamins', which I needed to use wisely or otherwise I am going to run out of control units.

 It's the only way to get off this planet.
 I'll have to replicate an entire industrial economy, from scratch.